gycheong/company_discourse/README.md

 ## Future Directions

 There are several avenues by which this project can be further investigated.
 Firstly, we could consider other metrics that are more suited for imbalanced data, such as the geometric mean or the Area Under the Receiver Operating Characteristic Curve (ROC AUC).
 Furthermore, we could employ other undersampling or oversampling methods, although many of these come with a significantly higher computational cost than randomly undersampling.
-The choice of sentence transformer, i.e. using a pre-trained vectorization model other than GTE, could also affect our results.
+The choice of sentence transformer, i.e., using a pre-trained vectorization model other than GTE, could also affect our results.
 Finally, we could train and test unsupervised models using text data with no ratings, for example, comments on Reddit.

 ## References